 - 400 recycle bins were provided to schools in need.
 The recycling initiatives generated $20,000 in public relations value for The Avenue and its non-profit partners, and The Avenue’s A-List and Facebook fan base rose significantly.
 The project was featured as an outstanding green initiative in the 2008 Annual Review for Keep America Beautiful, Inc.

-- Local restaurants offered tastes of their finest cuisines with proceeds benefiting Hillgrove High School.
+- Local restaurants offered tastes of their finest cuisines with proceeds benefiting the musical programs at local high schools.

 - The Avenue’s marketing team worked side by side with more than 100 students from five high schools to design interactive marketing campaigns.
 The students presented their campaigns before a panel of industry professionals with the top group from each school advancing to the finals.